timescale/docs/timescaledb/getting-started/launch-timescaledb/installation-docker.md

 container from the host but avoid exposing it to the outside world, you can explicitly have it bind to 127.0.0.1 instead of the public interface by using `-p 127.0.0.1:5432:5432`.
->
+--
->Otherwise, you'll want to ensure that your host box is adequately locked down through security groups, IP Tables, or whatever you're using for access control.
+Otherwise, you'll want to ensure that your host box is adequately locked down through security groups, IP Tables, or whatever you're using for access control.
 Note also that Docker binds the container by modifying your Linux IP Tables.
 For systems that use Linux UFW (Uncomplicated Firewall) for security